 Von Wobeser y Sierra, SC is an undoubted powerhouse when it comes to contentious matters and sits at the ‘top of the dispute resolution podium’, thanks to a deep bench of highly experienced commercial, civil and administrative litigators, as well as outstanding local and international arbitration practitioners.
-On the arbitration front, the practice boasts a wealth of experience - particularly in disputes against state-owned entities such as Pemex and the CFE.
+On the arbitration front, the practice boasts a wealth of experience – particularly in disputes against state-owned entities such as Pemex and the CFE.
 The senior team is comprised of founding partner, Claus Von Wobeser, ‘one of the most prominent arbitrators in Latin America’, for some, and ‘the kingpin of Mexican arbitration’ for others; Adrián Magallanes, a ‘towering presence in Mexico for arbitration’; and Montserrat Manzano, who was appointed chair of the Americas Initiative at the Institute for Transnational Arbitration (ITA) in July 2020.
 The 30-strong practice also has a second-line of emergent younger practitioners, notably partner Raymundo Soberanis, who focuses on construction and energy arbitration; and counsels Jessika Rocha and Pablo Fautsch, all three promoted in January 2021.
 Since publication, Rocha and Fautsch have both been raised to the partnership - effective December 2021.

 Claus von Wobeser; Adrián Magallanes

 ‘One of the leading arbitration and litigation firms in Mexico.
 They have extensive experience in litigation with state entities’

 ‘They are undoubtedly at the top of the dispute resolution podium’